The-Geology-Guy/courses-application-case-study-marketing-analytics/slides/chapter_1_7bcbe1ffa6edd4d64b5ab0bbeefdeeb0.md

 `@script`
-List from a Range and List of Items lets you enter in a list of items to match against the cell's input.
+List from a Range matches the input cell against a range of cells selected

-If the cell does not match any of the items in the list, it will be rejected or show a warning.
+List of items matches the input cell against a list of items entered manually in the criteria

-The items that the cell must match can be viewed as a dropdown in the cell.
+The items that the cell must match, can be viewed as a dropdown in the cell.

-List validations works very well with multiple parties are entering data that have only a small number of options, such as
+List validations work very well when multiple parties are entering data that have only a small number of options, such as

 days of the week